substance/interior/_posts/features/0100-01-03-distributed.md

 The architecture basically consists of two parts.

-# The App
+# The Composer

-Substance can be installed on your computer as a native application.
-It doesn't even need an internet connection to compose documents.
-When it comes to collaborative editing and sharing your documents, you will need to connect your application to a [Substance Hub](/modules/hub).
+The Substance Composer can be installed on your computer as a native application.
+It doesn't even need an internet connection to create documents.
+When it comes to collaborative editing and sharing your documents, you will need to connect your application to a [Substance Hub](/modules/hub) like [Substance.io](http://substance.io).

 # The Hub